 Make 2 panels

 Row 1 – Insert hook into 2nd ch from hook and pull up a loop; insert hook into 4th ch from hook, pull up a loop (3 loops on hook); yo, pull thru 2, yo, pull thru 2.
-Begin Linked DC (LDC) stitches by inserting the hook into the horizontal bar of previous stitch, pull up a loop, insert the hook into the next ch, pull up a loop; yo, pull thru 2, yo pull thru 2.
+Begin Linked DC (LDC) stitches by inserting the hook into the horizontal bar of the previous stitch, pull up a loop, insert the hook into the next ch, pull up a loop; yo, pull thru 2, yo pull thru 2.
 Repeat to end.
 (37 LDC) Turn.

 Row 2 – Ch 2.
-Begin LDC by inserting hook into 1st ch from the hook, pull up a loop, insert hook into 1st stitch, pull up a loop; yo, pull thru 2, yo, pull thru 2.
-Continue LDC to end, changing color at the end of the row.
+Begin LDC by inserting the hook into 1st ch from the hook, pull up a loop, insert hook into 1st stitch, pull up a loop; yo, pull thru 2, yo, pull thru 2.
+Continue LDC to end, changing colour at the end of the row.
 (37 LDC) Turn.

 Row 3 – Ch 2.
 Star Stitch – insert hook into 1st ch from hook and pull up a loop twice, insert hook into base of ch 2 and pull up a loop, insert hook into next 2 stitches and pull up a loop from each; you now have a total of 6 loops on the hook; yo and pull thru all 6, ch 1 (this makes an “eye” at the top of the stitch).
-1st star complete. *Yo and insert the hook into the eye to pull up a loop, yo in between last 2 vertical bars of previous star and pull up a loop, yo and insert the hook at base of star to pull up a loop (at this point you have 4 loops on hook), now pull up a loop from each of the next to 2 stitches to move forward (6 loops total), yo and pull thru all; ch 1.
-Repeat from * to end and hdc in end stitch to finish row.
+1st star complete. *Yo and insert the hook into the eye to pull up a loop, yo in between last 2 vertical bars of the previous star and pull up a loop, yo and insert the hook at the base of the star to pull up a loop (at this point you have 4 loops on hook), now pull up a loop from each of the next to 2 stitches to move forward (6 loops total), yo and pull thru all; ch 1.
+Repeat from * to end and hdc in end stitch to finish the row.
 (18 Stars) Turn.